asayers/manifesto/README.md

 [Keep]: https://arvados.org/projects/arvados/wiki/Keep
 [blobsnap]: https://github.com/tsileo/blobsnap

-The chief advantage of using `manifesto` over the above is *simplicity*.
-You don't need to install any server software, there's no protocol for moving data around, there are no proprietary data formats.
-All you need is an S3 bucket to put your files in.
+The chief advantages `manifesto` has over the above are *simplicity* and *flexibility*.

+Simplicity: You don't need to install any server software; there's no protocol for moving data around; there are no special data formats.
 If you've read the "Behaviour" section above, then you already understand *everything* `manifesto` does, including its on-disk format.

-You can use `manifesto` to build a pretty solid backup system.
-However, there are some nice features which it *doesn't* support:

-- Encryption.
-We assume the storage is private, which is probably a bad assumption.
-Maybe you can write a privacy layer on top?
-- Block-level deduplication.
-This would be nice, but it's tough to get it right.
+Flexibility: You can store your data virtually anywhere, and transfer it by any means you like.
+If you have requirements which the authors of turn-key backup solutions didn't anticipate, you could be in for a bad time.
+On the other hand, because its scope is limited, you can probably adjust your strategy and continue using `manifesto` - hopefully it won't get in your way (although see [here](#stumbling-blocks) for ways it might).

 <!--
 ## Justifications for technical decisions